Global payments

 PayPal is a well-liked option for beginners because of its widespread recognition and ease of use.

-However, it has comparatively high costs, such as 4–5% transaction fees and 3–4% currency markup, which can drastically lower profits.
+However, PayPal is considered to be expensive option due to its high fees, such as 4–5% transaction fees and 3–4% currency markup, that adds up to 7-9% fees, which can drastically lower profits.

 Although it is widely accepted and convenient, it is frequently not the most economical choice for frequent users.